-The US is one of the few countries in the world to tax their citizens not on their US residency status but on their citizenship.
-This means that US citizens (and Green Card holders) living outside of the US are still required to file an annual US tax return with the IRS.
+The US is one of only two countries in the world (the other being Eritrea) to tax their citizens on their worldwide income regardless as to where they are living.
+This means that most US citizens (including Green Card holders) who are living outside of the US, are required to file annual US tax returns with the IRS.

-There are many individuals residing outside of the US that have been unaware of this.
-Some may even be considered to be “Accidental Americans” where they acquired US citizenship at birth but have spent very little time or no time actually living in the US (for example an individual born to a US parent but has lived their entire life outside of the US or a person born in the US but left at a very early age).
+There are many individuals living outside the US that could be unaware of this.
+Some are regarded as “Accidental Americans” where they acquired US citizenship at birth but have spent very little or no time living in the US (for example someone born outside the US to an American parent or someone born in the US but who then left at a very early age).

-This article discusses the Streamlined Filing program that the IRS introduced during 2012.
-This was designed to help “non-wilful” US persons to get back in to the US tax filing system and thereby become US tax compliant.
+This article discusses the Streamlined Filing program that the IRS introduced just over 10 years ago, which is designed to help “non-wilful” US persons to get back into the US tax filing system and thereby become US tax compliant.
 This program could however, be withdrawn at any time and a more draconian program could once again be reintroduced.

-“But I’ve no tax to pay so it’s probably not necessary?”
+“But I have no tax to pay so it’s probably not necessary?”

-The annual filing obligation is required even where a US person (citizen or Green Card holder) has little or no US source income since they are required to report their worldwide income on a calendar year basis.
-Due to the potential offset of foreign tax credits in respect of taxes settled in the foreign country in which they reside, it might well be the case that there could be little or no US tax payable with the US filing although this does not remove the need to submit annual US tax returns.
-It can, however, be more of an administrative requirement that comes with being a US citizen or from holding a Green Card.
+The annual US tax filing obligation is required even where a US person (citizen or Green Card holder) has little or no US source income since they are required to report their worldwide income on a calendar year basis.
+Due to the offset of foreign tax credits in respect of any taxes settled in the country in which they reside, it might well be the case that there could be little or no US tax payable.
+However, this does not remove the US tax filing obligation.

-In addition to the above tax return forms, US persons may be required to file foreign bank reports.
-These forms are required annually if an individual holds more than $10,000, in aggregate, within non-US bank accounts at any point during each calendar year.
-If required to complete these, and under the streamlined filing program, late forms for the last 6 years are required.
-We would recommend that these forms are completed as soon as possible since penalties for non-filing can be substantial ($10,000 per non-US account not disclosed per year).
+In addition to the tax return, US persons may be required to file foreign bank reports.
+These forms are required annually if an individual holds more than $10,000, in aggregate, within non-US bank accounts.
+If someone is required to complete these under the streamlined filing program, then forms for the last 6 years must be prepared.

 A link to these reports and form instructions are below.